Meet Congressman Norcross

-Born and raised in South Jersey, Donald is committed to improving the lives of working families by focusing on the issues that matter most to them: strengthening our economy, creating good-paying jobs, ensuring affordable access to a high-quality education, and honoring our seniors and veterans, and providing them with the best national health care services we can offer.
+Born and raised in South Jersey, Donald is an electrician by trade and a proud union member.
+In Congress, he is committed to improving the lives of working families by focusing on the issues that matter most to them: raising wages and strengthening our economy, ensuring affordable access to a high-quality education, and supporting the brave men and women that protect our nation and our neighborhoods.

-An electrician by trade, Donald worked for years installing power lines in refineries and on the tops of bridges.
-He rose through the ranks and eventually became assistant business manager for Local 351 of the International Brotherhood of Electrical Workers and President of the Southern New Jersey AFL-CIO, where he advocated on behalf of thousands of hardworking men and women for nearly 20 years.
+Donald spent his career as an electrician connecting power to New Jersey businesses and industrial sites.
+He rose through the ranks and eventually became a business agent for the International Brotherhood of Electrical Workers Local 351, as well as President of the Southern New Jersey AFL-CIO, where he advocated on behalf of thousands of hardworking men and women for nearly 20 years.

-Donald and his wife Andrea live in Camden City and are the proud parents of three grown children and grandparents of two.
+Donald and his wife Andrea live in Camden City and are the proud parents of three adult children and grandparents of two.